abhayaman669/learning_deep_learning/01_Fundamentals/README.md

 ## Learning in neural network

 After calculating the loss we find take the gradient/derivative of that loss with respect to a single weight.
 Then the value that we get is multiplied by the **learning rate** then we update the weight by the output that we get here.

+## Learning Rate

+The amount that the weights are updated during training is referred to as the step size or the **learning rate**.
+Specifically, the learning rate is a configurable hyperparameter used in the training of neural networks that has a small positive value, often in the range between 0.0 and 1.0

+## Overfitting

+When the NN is performing verry good at predecting on the training set but fails on predecting on test data.
+This occur because our model is good at predecting data on the training set but failed to generalise the data.

+**How to see if our model is overfitting**

+- if validation accuracy is worse than the training accuracy.
+- if during training model matrics were good but not at the time of testing.

+**Fixing overfitting**

+- provide more data to train model on
+- use data augmentation
+- reduce complexity in the model (reduce no. of neuron etc.)
+- use drop out